How to Change an EC2 Instance Type

 Can I revert to the original instance type if needed?

-Yes, you can revert back to the original instance type by following the same process used to change it initially.
+Yes, you can revert to the original instance type by following the same process used to change it initially.

 How can I ensure minimal downtime during the change?